Vacuum birefringence and the polarized X-ray emission from a radio magnetar: Supplementary Materials

 We obtained ToAs from the radio data by cross-correlating the individual frequency-averaged sub-integrations from each observation with a noise-free template via the Fourier-domain Monte Carlo method implemented in the {\tt pac} tool in {\tt psrchive}.
 The profile template was generated from a set of von Mises functions that were fit to a fully time/frequency averaged copy of the first Murriyang total intensity profile via the {\tt paas} tool.
 We derived X-ray ToAs from the IXPE and NICER data utilizing the Code for Rotational-analysis of Isolated Magnetars and Pulsars ({\tt CRIMP}).
 We create an X-ray pulse template from a high S/N NICER profile, which was then fit to a sinusoidal function including only the fundamental harmonic; adding more harmonics did not improve the quality of the fit.
 We then merge each instrument's event files, and split them into time intervals which incorporate 2000 counts and 4000 counts for NICER and IXPE, respectively, ensuring that each interval is $\lesssim0.5$~days.
 Finally, we fit the template to the phase-folded X-ray profiles of each interval, fixing all template parameters except for a phase-shift (i.e., the ToA) and the unpulsed component (which could show mild variability in NICER due to its non-negligible background).

-We used the {\tt tempo2} pulsar timing package \cite{2006MNRAS.369..655H, 2006MNRAS.372.1549E} to obtain a locally phase-coherent timing solution covering our radio and X-ray ToAs by re-fitting the magnetar spin frequency and spin-down rate.
-Both epoch-to-epoch and intra-observation changes in radio-profile shape had minimal impact on the ultimate timing precision.
-Our resulting timing solution is presented in Table~\ref{tab:timing}.
+An initial phase-coherent timing solution spanning the IXPE observing campaign was derived from the joint NICER and IXPE X-ray ToAs.
+We then used the tempo2 pulsar timing package \cite{2006MNRAS.369..655H, 2006MNRAS.372.1549E} to refine this solution by re-fitting the magnetar spin frequency and spin-down rate while including the radio ToAs, thereby obtaining a locally phase-coherent timing model covering both the radio and X-ray observations.
+All ToAs were barycentered using the JPL planetary ephemeris DE405.
+We verified that both epoch-to-epoch and intra-observation variations in the radio pulse profile had a negligible impact on the final timing precision.

+To ensure accurate absolute phase alignment between the radio and X-ray data sets, the final timing solution presented in Table 1 was obtained by fitting only the radio ToAs.
+This ensures that the rotational parameters are properly referenced to TZRMJD, which defines the phase zero-point of the radio profile template used to derive the radio ToAs, along with the associated phase-defining parameters TZRFRQ and TZRSITE.
+The NICER and IXPE X-ray data were then folded using this final timing solution with PINT \cite{luo19ascl:pint}.

-We then aligned the three Murriyang observations in phase using the timing solution, and then averaged all three together in time and frequency to form a single, average polarization profile.
-The total linear polarization was computed as the quadrature sum of the Stokes $Q$ and $U$ profiles as $L = \sqrt{Q^{2} + U^{2}}$, which was subsequently de-biased using the method outlined in \cite{2001ApJ...553..341E}.
-The X-ray and radio data are aligned utilizing the DM and TZRMJD parameters presented in Table~\ref{tab:timing}.
+We aligned the three Murriyang observations in phase using the above timing solution, and then averaged all three together in time and frequency to form a single, average polarization profile.
+The total linear polarization was computed as the quadrature sum of the Stokes Q and U profiles as $L = \sqrt{Q^{2} + U^{2}}$, which was subsequently de-biased using the method outlined in \cite{2001ApJ...553..341E}.